Code-Region/alx-pre_course/README.md

-My first readme
+My first commit

-i update my readme
+Am happy to be part of ALX Software Engineer.